Home » ABOUT US » Manufacturing Process

 Shaping Titanium into Usable Forms

-Forging involves applying thermal and mechanical energy to titanium billets or ingots to change their shape while in a solid state.
-Due to titanium's reactivity at high temperatures, the ingot is often coated with a protective glaze or glass to prevent reaction with the atmosphere during deformation.
-Forging is crucial for developing the desired microstructure and enhancing the mechanical properties of the metal, making it suitable for high-stress applications .
+Forging: Involves applying thermal and mechanical energy to titanium billets or ingots to change their shape while in a solid state.
+Forging is crucial for developing the desired microstructure.

-Casting involves heating titanium until it is molten and then pouring it into a mold to create a desired shape.
-This method is generally less costly than forging and can produce near-net-shape components, reducing subsequent machining.
-However, casting can lead to the growth of dendrite grains, which may weaken the metal and restrict its use in critical applications.
+Casting: Involves heating titanium until it is molten and then pouring it into a mold.
+This method is generally less costly and can produce near-net-shape components.

 Stage 6: Heat Treatment of Titanium